-I have been working at Royal London full-time (More than a year)
+I have been working at Royal London full-time (More than 3 years)

 Advice to Management

-I applied online.
-I interviewed at Royal London (Edinburgh, Scotland (UK)) in June-2017.
+The process took 4+ weeks.
+I interviewed at Royal London (Edinburgh, Scotland (UK)) in May-2009.

 Take a look at the latest instalment our broadcast television campaign to promote Helping Hand, a service that gives customers access to a dedicated nurse as soon as the policy starts.
 Find out more here: http://glassdoor.com/slink.htm?key=vQeWC